sguox002/leetcode/leetcode-all.md

 ->>

 ### binary search
+- keep invariant condition when shrinking the range.
+- left biased and right biased.
+- convert problem to binary search if brutal force checking all range works.

 <<-1150	Check If a Number Is Majority Element in a Sorted Array    		58.3%	Easy
 using equal_range.